-The following advice is for food businesses re-opening.
-By using this information you will be able to protect yourself and your staff from Coronavirus and give customers confidence in your business.
+The following advice is for food businesses, and by using this information you will be able to protect yourself and your staff from the continuing Coronavirus threat and give customers confidence in your business.

 Our Food Safety Officers in Environmental Health are available to talk through your plans and offer free advice before you opening your business call 01395 517456 or email firstname.lastname@example.org to be put in touch with your district officer.